mdparker26/usab-uswds/_aba-guides/chapter-4-accessible-means-of-egress.md

 #### Can stair handrail extensions overlap door maneuvering clearances?

 No, handrails and other elements cannot overlap door maneuvering clearances.
-However, the door maneuvering clearance can be offset up to 8” from the face of the door to accommodate wall thickness, casework, handrails, moldings, and other elements at doorways.
+However, the door maneuvering clearance can be offset up to 8 inches from the face of the door to accommodate wall thickness, casework, handrails, moldings, and other elements at doorways.

 #### Are fire extinguishers required to comply with the ABA Standards?